List of lieutenants of Hampton Court Chase, Rangers of Bushy Park

-This is a list of Lieutenants and Keepers of Hampton Court Chase and ex officio (by virtue of that office) Rangers of Bushy Park.
+This is a list of lieutenants and keepers of Hampton Court Chase and ex officio rangers of Bushy Park.

 History

-In 1539 Hampton Court Chase was created an 'Honour' by an act of parliament instigated by Henry VIII and passed as a public act by approval of Parliament and the King.
-The title holder increasingly over time referred to as Ranger or Keeper of Bushey Park held as his domain the right to build and rebuild a grand house in Bushy Park coupled with a degree of local power and exercise likewise to the monarch in hunting rights.
+In 1539 Hampton Court Chase was created an 'honour' by an act of parliament instigated by Henry VIII and passed as a public act by approval of Parliament and the King.
+The title holder increasingly over time referred to as ranger or keeper of Bushey Park held as his domain the right to build and rebuild a grand house in Bushy Park coupled with a degree of local power and exercise likewise to the monarch in hunting rights.
 Henry thereby created the first forest since the New Forest of William the Conqueror and obtained the rights to a share of cattle and game in the extent to append to his "close park" to Hampton Court Palace taken from Wolsey.
 The area's other local landowners included principally manorial tenants of the confiscated Chertsey and Westminster Abbeys - and made all non-mete parts an overall chase for royal and official hunting parties for boar, game birds, hare, coneys and deer.
 (Note: In the era in which the Chase was founded many private land interests 'escheated to' (owners failed to pay a relief to effect livery of seisin after inquisitions post mortem); 'were surrendered to' (were purchased by); or were forfeited by attainder/were among attainted estates (see attainder) to the Crown (monarch).)
 Holding all persons to account for animal grazing and wood-taking financially were added benefits.
 The statute set up a new forest or chase for the king, to be called 'Hampton Court Chase' but which was smaller than the many square miles the King wished:

 But it plainly appeareth both by the kings...indenture [...of first October 1537...(legal deed)], and by the judgement of the whole parliament that the king could neither erect any chase or forest over any mans grounds without their consent and agreement.